-Hong Kong police ‘stretched’, took longer to respond to train station attack: Police Commissioner
+Hong Kong police ‘stretched’, took longer to respond to train station attack: Police commissioner

-HONG KONG: It took longer than expected for police to respond to the attacks at an MTR station in Yuen Long because of manpower issues, Hong Kong Police Commissioner Stephen Lo said on Monday (Jul 22).
+HONG KONG: It took longer than expected for police to respond to the attacks at a Mass Transit Railway (MTR) station in Yuen Long because of manpower issues, Hong Kong Police Commissioner Stephen Lo said on Monday (Jul 22).

 The attacks on Sunday night left at least 45 injured and one person in a critical state, according to the Hospital Authority.

-Police have come under criticism for an apparent failure to protect anti-government protesters and passers-by from the attack.
+Police have come under criticism for an apparent failure to protect anti-government protesters and passers-by from the attack in the New Territories near the Chinese border.

-Speaking at a press conference on Monday, Mr Lo said officers had to be redeployed from other districts and manpower in the police force has been "stretched" since violence sparked by the extradition Bill started on Jun 9.
+Speaking at a press conference on Monday, Mr Lo defended his force, saying officers were busy dealing with violent anti-government protests elsewhere.

-"Every time there is a major event ... we have to redeploy from other districts to Hong Kong Island," he said.
+"Definitely our manpower is stretched," he told reporters, describing any suggestion police colluded with suspected triads as a "smear".
+He added that the police would pursue the attackers.

 READ: 45 injured after mob attack at Hong Kong MTR station